- Location: Vibhasha Temple / Bargabhima Temple,Tamluk Srirampur Road, TamlukPurba Medinipur, West Bengal – India

 How to Reach

-- By Air: The Nearby AirPort is Kolkata international Airport.
+- By Air: The Nearby AirPort is Kolkata International Airport.

-- By Train: The Nearest Railway Station is Kolkata Railway station.
+- By Train: The Nearest Railway Station is Kolkata Railway Station.
 Tamluk is a junction, it is well connected by both road and rail.
 There are also direct trains from Howrah to Tamluk.

-- By Road: There are public and private vehicles are available to reach Vibhash Shakti Peeth Temple.
+- By Road: There are public and private vehicles available to reach Vibhash Shakti Peeth Temple.
 There are six bus routes starting from Tamluk.

 |6 AM To 10 PM|

 Public transport is available from Kaza to Kabo and onto Sarahan either way.
-Traveling time Ex Kaza to Sarahan is approximately 8 to 10 hours subject to road conditions.
+Traveling time from Ex Kaza to Sarahan is approximately 8 to 10 hours subject to road conditions.

-One can book a room by simply calling up the Himachal Pradesh tourism office (HPTDC) situated at Shimla and also at Sarahan.
+One can book a room by simply calling up the Himachal Pradesh Tourism Office (HPTDC) situated at Shimla and also at Sarahan.